-A number from 1 to 9 in the Plot (P) column places the curve into a plot group.
+A single digit number from 1 to 9 in the P column sorts the curves into different plot groups.
 All curves with like numbers are placed in the same plot group.
 If the P column is blank, the curve is not plotted.

 The Expressions field is used to specify the horizontal (X) and vertical (Y) scale ranges and expressions.
 Some common expressions used are VCE(Q1) (collector to emitter voltage of transistor Q1) or IB(Q1) (base current of transistor Q1).
 The X Range and Y Range fields specify the scales to be used when plotting the X and Y expressions.
 The range format is: